-For example: Navigating between the circles will show you that the Court decided two federal habeas cases in the 2018 Term — one of which related to the INA (the Immigration and Nationality Act).
-Clicking that circle will reveal that the case resulted in no constitutional holdings, and a decision for the government.
+For example: Navigating between the circles will show you that the Court decided two federal habeas cases in the 2019 Term — one of which related to the AEDPA (the Antiterrorism and Effective Death Penalty Act).
+Clicking that circle will reveal that the case resulted in no constitutional holdings, and a decision against the government.
 Using the dropdown menu to select 2017, you’ll see that the Court decided eight federal habeas cases that Term.

 Figure IV: Justices Ranked by Vote or Opinion